Mining Intelligence and News

 Summary:

-Secondary grinding is accomplished using a 5.5 m diameter x 9.8 m long Farnell-Thompson fixed speed ball mill, driven by a 5,220 kW motor, in closed circuit with seven (five operating) Krebs GMax-26 hydrocyclones.
+Secondary grinding is accomplished using a 5.5 m diameter × 9.8 m long Farnell-Thompson fixed-speed ball mill driven by a 5,220 kW motor, in closed circuit with seven (five operating) Krebs GMax-26 hydrocyclones.
 Approximately 7% of the cyclone feed is diverted to a Gekko inline pressure jig and magnetic separation circuit for native copper and gold recovery and magnetite rejection, with concentrate reporting to the concentrate thickener.
-Approximately 15% of the secondary underflow feeds an Outotec Skim-Air 500 flash flotation cell with concentrate reporting to the rougher concentrate regrind circuit, and the tails reporting to the ball mill feed.
+In addition to the feed diverted to the jig circuit, approximately 8% of the cyclone feed reports to an Outotec SkimAir 500 flash flotation cell with concentrate reporting to the regrind circuit, and the tails reporting to the ball mill feed.
 The cyclone overflow reports to the tertiary circuit.

 Processing